Global content governance – making sense of the chaos

 And as for the ‘errant’ Irish microsite?
 It’s still online, but with improvements to align to brand guidelines.
-The curious can check out Mini Scientist here.
-And the really curious can go to the way back when machine for the pre-governance version!
+The curious can check out Mini Scientist competition here.
+And the really curious can go to the Wayback machine for the pre-governance version!

 Need help with content governance?